C$ posts biggest gain in 10 months as Bank of Canada cuts stimulus

 The Canadian dollar, which touched its strongest intraday level since March 18 at 1.2455, was able to rally despite pressure on the price of oil, one of Canada's major exports.

-Still, the Toronto Stock Exchange’s energy sector advanced 0.9%, while the materials group was up 1.1%, bolstered by higher gold prices.
+Still, the Toronto Stock Exchange's energy sector (.SPTTEN) advanced 0.9%, while the materials group (.GSPTTMT) was up 1.1%, bolstered by higher gold prices .
 Last Friday, the TSX notched a record high at 19,380.68.

 Canadian government bond yields were higher across the curve.
 The 2-year rose 2.2 basis points to 0.317%, near the top if its range since the start of the year.